Presenting at Research Days

 Upon submitting your abstract, a notification will be sent to your advisor/mentor at the email address you provide on the submission form.

-All undergraduate students should submit an abstract for Research Day 1, except for Biomedical Engineering undergraduates.
-Everyone who is enrolled in the School of Medicine and Health Sciences, Milken Institute School of Public Health, Institute for Biomedical Sciences, School of Nursing and Biomedical Engineering should submit an abstract for Research Day 2.
+All undergraduate students should submit an abstract for Research Day 1, including Biomedical Engineering undergraduates.
+Everyone who is enrolled in the School of Medicine and Health Sciences, Milken Institute School of Public Health, Institute for Biomedical Sciences and School of Nursing should submit an abstract for Research Day 2.
 For all others, please select the day that best matches your category.

 Each primary presenter may submit only one abstract.
 The primary presenter must be listed as the first author or a co-author for the abstract submission.
 Even though you may not present multiple posters at Research Days, you may be listed as an author on multiple abstracts.

 Within 7-10 days of the abstract deadline you will receive an email confirmation that your abstract has been accepted.
 Accepted abstracts will be included in an abstract booklet that is posted to the Research Days website.
 Your abstract title will be included in materials given to attendees on the day of your poster presentation.

 Presenters have the option of archiving their abstract and poster in one of GW's institutional repositories:

 There are a number of benefits to submitting your work to the repositories: